diabpsx/divination/README.md

 A batch script **dump_all.bat** is provided to extract all bank files.

 ### dumpsym
 Dumps a PSX symbol file into a readable output file.
 Updated to fix `bool` types being output as NULL.
+Also note that `bool` is 4 bytes long on the PSX rather than 1 like it is with most compilers.

 Usage: dumpsym [sym_file]